• October 8, 2025

 Tariffs.
 You’ve likely heard the word getting thrown around in the news recently.
-But what does the term mean, and how can they affect the price of everyday items like avocados, or larger purchases like a vehicle?
-Let’s break it down.
+But what does the term mean, and how do they affect coffee prices or larger purchases like a new vehicle?
+Below, we break them down and give you the insights to prepare for the holiday shopping season.

 What is a tariff?